Why Higher Doses Aren’t Always the Answer for Weight Loss

 Be Careful With Medications

 When it comes to the use of prescription medication, increasing the amount will not result in improvement.
 Taking 30 mg will not expedite the process if your physician has prescribed 20 mg.
-More so, it’s unsafe and might cause side effects or put your health at serious risk in the long run.
+Moreover, it’s unsafe and might cause side effects or put your health at serious risk in the long run.

 Don’t Forget Your Mental Health